PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

 Introduction
 ============

+Thank you for considering contributing to PlasmaPy — we really appreciate it!
 This page goes through the steps that first-time contributors can take to get set up to contribute to PlasmaPy.
-After taking these steps, you'll be ready to go through the |code contribution workflow|.
+After taking these steps, you'll be ready to go through the :ref:`code contribution workflow <workflow>`.

 Pre-requisites
 ==============